 Senator Marco Rubio of Florida (and a former presidential candidate), expressed his opinion that for the success of the country the nation should have fewer philosophers and more welders.

-Even former President Barack Obama expressed his opinion that it is better not to pursue such degrees as history or the arts, as the country cannot afford itself to spend time, resources and money on the subjects which are not of much use for the country’s economy in general.
+Even former President Barack Obama expressed his opinion that it is better not to pursue such degrees as history or the arts, as the country cannot afford to spend time, resources, and money on subjects that are not of much use for the country’s economy in general.

 Public figures who criticize shifting country’s education towards STEM

 Still, there are many important public figures and officials who express their concerns about shifting focus from liberal education to STEM.

 Fareed Zakaria, who is an author of the book “In Defense of a Liberal Education”, wrote in his newspaper column, “Consider America’s vast entertainment industry, built around stories, songs, design, and creativity.
 All of this requires skills far beyond the offerings of a narrow STEM curriculum.”

 Mark Zuckerberg, a co-founder of Facebook, along with learning programming studied ancient Greek and also majored in psychology at college.
 He pointed out that the success of Facebook is, in fact, lies not only in the mere programming and technological side but in psychological and sociological as well.